emotional-cities/byteroad-workshop/README.md

 ![logo](BR_Black.jpg)
-# WORKSHOP - Sharing data with eMOTIONAL Cities SDI :open_hands:
+# WORKSHOP - Sharing data with the eMOTIONAL Cities SDI :open_hands:
 The purpose of workshop is to learn how-to use the eMOTIONAL Cities Spatial Data Infrastructure (SDI).
 Please read the [FAQ](#faq) section for more information.
 This workshop was created by [ByteRoad](https://byteroad.net/), in the context of the [eMOTIONAL Cities](https://emotionalcities-h2020.eu/) project.

-## Architecture and Technology Stack
+## Architecture and Technology Stack :desktop_computer:
 The SDI uses an hybrid architecture, with a mix of [legacy](#the-legacy-stack) and [newer](#the-modern-stack) OGC standards.
 On one hand we will leverage the OGC API family of standards, which are web native and present a number of advantages for modern web applications.
 On the other hand, we aknoweledge the fact that a certain degree of compatibility with legacy OGC Web Services (OWS) may be required for some use cases, and will publish data also using those standards.

 ### The Modern Stack